Questions Patients Ask part 3 – On Dosing, Potency and Antidoting

 Elaine: Quite frankly, in acute cases, I am often surprised at how well the 30C works!
 Sometimes I’ve said to myself, “Oh no, you only have a 30C?” and then, lo and behold, it worked after all!

-(You should use disposable-everything when working with remedies.
-Remedies stick to whatever you put them in or on, or how else could they stick to the sugar pellets?
-So, you don’t want to stir with a regular spoon and then use that same spoon for your pudding or cereal.
-You’d just be passing the remedy on to whatever or who ever eats with it next.)
+You should use disposable-everything when working with remedies.
+Remedies stick to whatever you put them in or on.
+So, you don’t want to stir with a regular spoon and then use that same spoon for your soup or cereal.
+You’d just be passing the remedy on to whatever or who ever eats with it next.
+I found this out the hard way.
+A friend who didn’t know what was wrong with her finally figured out that she was proving her remedy!
+It was in an ordinary glass.
+So she dumped it out and washed the glass with dishwasher soap and water, and it was tantamount to getting another dose because she got an aggravation all over again!

 Now, back to dosing.
 I read a case once of snake bite and the patient was in a coma, and the remedy that cured was Lachesis, but, it didn’t work until the practitioner got up to 10M!
 He had tried the 200C, the 1M….Luckily, he kept going and didn’t give up!
-So, that goes to show that the potency needed is all relative to how seriously ill or injured you are!
+So, that goes to show that the potency needed is all relative to how seriously ill or injured the patient is!

 Mike: When are the Big Boys appropriate (the M potencies)?

-Elaine: Hmm….One time Shana had an awful virus that was going around kindergarten and it looked like some kind of deadly tropical disease: stuporous sleeping, waking up to vomit bright yellow mucus, then falling back into a stuporous sleep and having this repeat itself again and again; and I tried numerous remedies like Gelsemium and Ipecac, etc., getting nowhere.
+Elaine: Hmm….One time Shana had an awful virus that was going around kindergarten and it looked like some kind of deadly tropical disease (I hate kindergarten!): stuporous sleeping, waking up to vomit bright yellow mucus, then falling back into a stuporous sleep and having this repeat itself again and again; and I tried numerous remedies like Gelsemium and Ipecac, etc., getting nowhere.

 Mike: Where are LM’s more appropriate?

 Elaine: In chronic cases usually, but most people don’t have them because they’re so much more expensive and you have to order them, as they’re not in the stores usually.
 Starting a chronic case with 6C in water, three times a day (always succuss before each dose) is just as good a place to start as with LM/1.
 Or, you could do 9C twice a day or 12C once a day.
 This is a STARTING point, mind you.
 The potency will surely have to be raised down the line, as the body will get used to it (“tolerate” it) and will stop responding.
-When this happens, get the next potency; for instance, if you’re on 12C and it stopped working, buy the 15C or make the 15C simply by “plussing” your bottle (pouring out 90% of your bottle, refilling half way to leave room for succussion, succussing 40 times, repeating that process 2 more times, and there you are at 15C.)
+When this happens, get the next potency; for instance, if you’re on 12C and it stopped working, buy the 15C or make the 15C simply by “plussing” your bottle.
+Remember we talked about “Plussing”?
+Plussing means pouring out 90% of your bottle, refilling half way with water (not tap water), succussing 40 times, repeating that process 2 more times, and there you are at 15C.)

 Mike: I was under the impression that 9 times out of 10, LM was the way to go but…it seems it’s more complex than that.
 Does the spectrum change for infants?

-Elaine: I would apply the same rules for infants.
-For example, if a child was teething, with anger and inconsolable crying, I would start with Chamomilla 30C, one dose in water, and I would expect that to work right away–the more acute and the more recent a complaint is, the faster the remedy is going to work; but if it didn’t work, I might try the 200C at that point, if I was sure it had to be Chamomilla.
+I would apply the same rules for infants.
+For example, if a child was teething, with anger and inconsolable crying, I would start with Chamomilla 30C, one dose in water, and I would expect that to work right away–the more acute and the more recent a complaint is, the faster the remedy is going to work; but if it didn’t work, I might try the 200C if I was sure the symptoms matched Chamomilla.

 Mike: I actually have a couple books on this subject, but it would be nice to have a real live human explain this in different terms.